mmistakes/made-mistakes-jekyll/_drafts/drawing-faces.md

 ![Facial hair glazing](http://placehold.it/750x450.gif)

 If you remember back to my previous guide, green and red are complementary colors.
 One way of accentuating a color is by surrounding it with it's complement.
-I use this trick often when painting female faces when I want to call out their lips --- something I usually downplay on males.
+I use this trick often when painting female faces when I want to call out their lips by painting the shadows in glazes of blue or green.

 ![Pink lips green skin](http://placehold.it/750x450.gif)